-5.10.4.4.2 In the Airborne Router

-The IS-SME procedures are in this case, similar to the ground case, except that:

-- a) the NLRI of the generated routes cannot be simply derived from the Ground Router's NET.
-This is because the Ground Router is typically part of a Transit Routing Domain, and the destinations of the onward routes that it offers will not have any known relationship to its NET. - b) The generated routes must be directly added to the FIB as IDRP is not present to do this on behalf of the IS-SME, or - c) if ISO 10589 is implemented, the generated Routes are used to generate Reachable Address MOs and the ISO 10589 entity is used to update the FIB.

-In order to determine the NSAP Address Prefixes for the generated routes, lookup tables will have to be provided so that given the NET of a Ground Router, the Airborne Router can identify the NSAP Address Prefixes for destinations reachable via that Ground Router.
+- 3.4.10.4.5.2.1 The IS-SME procedures are in this case, similar to the ground case, except that: - a) the NLRI of the generated routes cannot be simply derived from the Ground Router's NET.
+This is because the Ground Router is typically part of a Transit Routing Domain, and the destinations of the onward routes that it offers will not have any known relationship to its NET; and - b) the generated routes must be directly added to the FIB as IDRP is not present to do this on behalf of the IS-SME; or - c) if ISO/IEC 10589 is implemented, the generated rRoutes are used to generate Reachable Address MOs and the ISO/IEC 10589 entity is used to update the FIB. - 3.4.10.4.5.2.2 In order to determine the NSAP Address Prefixes for the generated routes, lookup tables will have to be provided so that given the NET of a Ground Router, the Airborne Router can identify the NSAP Address Prefixes for destinations reachable via that Ground Router.
 Furthermore, such look up tables will have to provide:

-- i) restrictions on Security Types for such destinations that are additional to ITU restrictions imposed by the Air-Ground Subnetwork; - ii) The Capacity, Hop Count and QoS information for such destinations in a manner sufficient to enable alternative routes to be discriminated between. i.e. an indication of relative preference for each supported metric.

-Operationally, there will be a need to ensure that such tables are up-to-date with information appropriate to the Flight Region(s) through which the aircraft will fly, prior to each flight.
-The actual implementation of this procedure is dependent on the systems involved.

-The IS-SME will have to keep dynamic information on which routes are available via each Ground Router with which it is in contact.
-This information is derived from the look up table and a priori information for each Air-Ground Subnetwork supported.
-When multiple subnetwork connections exists to a given Ground Router then the routing information will be determined taking into account the characteristics of each such subnetwork.

-When routes to the same destination are available via different Ground Routers, then the IS-SME will have to choose between them based on the degree of preference given by the look up tables.

-The IS-SME is also responsible for maintaining the FIB with an up-to-date set of available preferred routes determined as above.
-It must add such routes to the FIB when they become available, and remove them when the reverse is true, Alternatively, if ISO 10589 is implemented, then the IS-SME may make such routes available to 10589 by creating a Reachable Address MO for each such route, and removing the MO when the route ceases to be available.
-The ISO 10589 implementation may be relied upon to maintain the FIB with this routing information.
+- a) restrictions on Security Types for such destinations that are additional to ITU restrictions imposed by the Air-Ground Subnetwork; and - b) the Capacity, Hop Count and QoS information for such destinations in a manner sufficient to enable alternative routes to be discriminated between, i.e. an indication of relative preference for each supported metric. - 3.4.10.4.5.2.3 Operationally, there will be a need to ensure that such tables are up-to-date with information appropriate to the Flight Region(s) through which the aircraft will fly, prior to each flight.
+The actual implementation of this procedure is dependent on the systems involved. - 3.4.10.4.5.2.4 The IS-SME will have to keep dynamic information on which routes are available via each Ground Router with which it is in contact.
+This information is derived from the look up table and a priori from capability information foron each active Air-Ground Subnetwork supported.
+This latter information on the characteristics of each individual subnetwork is uplinked to the Airborne Router during the route initiation process over each such subnetwork and is used in selecting the appropriate subnetwork for downlinking NPDUs determining processed to determine .
+Wwhen multiple subnetwork connections exists to a given Ground Router then the routing information will be determined taking into account the characteristics of each subnetwork. - 3.4.10.4.5.2.5 When routes to the same destination are available via different Ground Routers, then the IS-SME will have to choose between them based on the degree of preference given by the look up tables and the subnetwork characteristics. - 3.4.10.4.5.2.6 The IS-SME is also responsible for maintaining the FIB with an up-to-date set of available preferred routes determined as above.
+It must add such routes to the FIB when they become available, and remove them when the reverse is true.
+Alternatively, if ISO/IEC 10589 is implemented, then the IS-SME may make such routes available to ISO/IEC 10589 by creating a Reachable Address MO for each such route, and removing the MO when the route ceases to be available.
+The ISO/IEC 10589 implementation may be relied upon to maintain the FIB with this routing information.

-5.10.4.5 Management of the ISH PDU Holding Time
+3.4.10.4.6 Management of the ISH PDU Holding Time